 Eye tracking can provide you with valuable insights, such as:

-- How did their focus move from one item to another on your web page
+- How their focus moved from one item to another on your web page

 - What parts of the user interface do they miss

-- How the size and placement of various page items are affecting their attention
+- How the size and placement of various page items is affecting their attention

 Having said that, below mentioned are ten smart ways to use eye tracking to enhance your site’s design and improve conversions.

 For instance, many marketers argue that placing your call-to-action(s) above the fold is always a better option as the chances of your visitors easily identifying and clicking on them are comparatively high.
-Several case studies prove otherwise.
+Several success stories prove otherwise.
 They’ve concluded that it typically depends upon your visitor’s motivation.

 Our brains are far more engaged by storytelling, especially when they’re accompanied by images and videos than heavy text placed all over the page.
-The reason being, people are more drawn towards visuals as they enrich their experience.
+The reason is, people are more drawn toward visuals as they enrich their experience.

-See Google search results below from Moz’s eye-tracking study:
+See Google search results below from an eye-tracking study:

-Your prospects tend to look first at the image and then read on the text if the visuals are captivating enough.
-With this human behavior, the ball lies in your court as it can facilitate the rise in conversion rates by fast tracking the decision-making process of your prospects.
+Your prospects tend to look first at the image and then read the text if the visuals are captivating enough.
+With this human behavior, the ball lies in your court as it can facilitate the rise in conversion rates by fast-tracking the decision-making process of your prospects.

-Furthermore, the placement of your visuals and the kind of visuals you’re using matters.
-Exact Target, global SaaS provider of digital marketing services, increased their conversion rate by 40.18% by simply replacing their landing page image.
+Furthermore, the placement of your visuals and the kind of visuals you’re using matter.
+Exact Target, a global SaaS provider of digital marketing services, increased its conversion rate by 40.18% by simply replacing its landing page image.